EC2 network loss

 DESTINATION_HOSTS

-: It contains the DNS Names of the services, the accessibility to which, is impacted
+: It contains the DNS names of the services whose accessibility is impacted.

-# it injects the chaos into the egress traffic for specific IPs/hosts
+# it injects the chaos into the ingress/egress traffic for specific IPs/hosts

 apiVersion: litmuschaos.io/v1alpha1